srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 you can skip this section and read ahead to [the proof](#proof), then come back here.

 So, How do we go from decomposing time domain functions to recreating sketches?

 Imagine you're drawing a sketch on a square sheet of paper.
 You are to draw your sketch, start to finish, without lifting the nib of your pen from the paper's surface.
-In other words, your sketch must be _continuous_, with no "breaks" in between.
+In other words, your sketch must be _continuous_ with no "breaks" in between.

-Assume also that the bottom-left corner of the sheet is the origin.
+Assume also that the bottom-left corner of the sheet is its origin.
 Once you start drawing, I can delineate the position of the pen's tip using a pair of coordinates \\((x, y)\\) at any given point in time.

-The \\(x\\) coordinate represents the horizontal distance from the origin, and \\(y\\) vertical, just like a regular cartesian plane.
+Much like a cartesian plane, the \\(x\\) coordinate represents the horizontal distance from the origin, and \\(y\\) the vertical.
 Both the x and y coordinates change as the pen moves on the sheet's surface.
 Meaning, the position of the x-coordinate of your pen's tip can be written as a function of time.
 Say you draw this figure: